Categories

 Wet isn’t the first company to develop a water-silicone hybrid lube but they’re definitely advertising theirs more than other companies (say, Pink).
 I jumped on the offer to try the new products because they sounded interesting and Wet sent me two bottles: a “regular” version of Synergy and a tingling type.

 I tried the regular lube first and was pleased to see it was thicker than any silicone lube I’ve ever had.
 It’s slightly gel-like but definitely not solid.
-Texture-wise, Synergy feels like a silicone lubricant and doesn’t get sticky like water and lasted well after I was done.
-I don’t mind silicone lubes with toys–although, most of my toys are also made of silicone so I don’t have that many I can use with it.
+Texture-wise, Synergy feels like a silicone lubricant and doesn’t get sticky like water, and it lasts well after I am done.
+I don’t mind silicone lubes with toys–although most of my toys are also made of silicone, so I don’t have that many I can use with it.
 It’s also scent-free.

 Overall, my experience with tingling Synergy was just a little too much.
-I think I might be extra sensitive to some cooling/tingling lubes and I would definitely recommend you try out just a bit before diving right into this bottle.
-I usually do but my mind was elsewhere.
+I think I might be extra sensitive to some cooling/tingling lubes, and I would definitely recommend you try out just a bit before diving right into this bottle.
+I usually do, but my mind is elsewhere.

 Wet Synergy does contain one ingredient that some folks prefer not to see in their lubes: glycerin.
 Besides peppermint, the ingredient lists are identical and read as such: